fpena2/Laundromat-Network/system/README.md

 * For development mode use the ```-d``` flag
     * This mode will force the device to output data to a ```test.csv``` file

-The multithread application can spawn 10 clones which send data via the HTTP interface with the following command:
+The multithread application can spawn any number of clones.
+The following example will activate 10 threads to send data via HTTP:
 ```
 $ python clone.py --pool 10 --type 1
 ```